Last updated 2 July 2020.

-This blogpost provides a summary of SPICe work on Coronavirus (COVID-19) and some links to other useful sources of parliamentary information to assist Members and others.
+This blogpost provides a central hub for all SPICe work on Coronavirus (COVID-19) and some links to other useful sources of parliamentary information to assist Members and others.

 SPICe regular blogs – trusted information, COVID statistics and timeline

 As many readers will be aware, we began producing a blogpost on trusted and official sources of information on 19 March.
-We plan to update this on a daily basis.
+We plan to update this around twice per week during summer recess.

-Finally, on 1 May we introduced a new timeline on Scotland’s response to the pandemic, which will also be updated regularly.
+Finally, on 1 May we introduced a new timeline on Scotland’s response to the pandemic, which will also be updated regularly, and twice per week during recess.

 Subject-specific SPICe material

-Aside from these three regularly updated blogposts, we have also published the following blogs and briefings in specific subject areas, ordered by date of original publication:
+Aside from the regularly updated blogposts, we have also published the following blogs and briefings in specific subject areas, ordered by date of original publication:

 - Coronavirus (COVID-19) – employment rights